Seven awards given in inaugural Evolutionary Studies Initiative pilot grant program

 ESI director, Cornelius Vanderbilt Chair in the Department of Biological Sciences Antonis Rokas, is especially excited to get these projects off the ground.
 “The ESI is delighted to offer these pilot grants and sees this investment as a great opportunity to help members of our initiative form strong and lasting interdisciplinary collaborations across campus or explore new areas of research.
 We look forward to the awesome outcomes of these seven funded projects,” said Rokas.

 The labs of assistant professors Megan Behringer and Benjamin Bratton will study the response of experimentally evolved Escherichia coli to starvation.
 The pair use a technique called single-cell phenotyping, which allows for a greater understanding of evolution caused by microhabitats.
 For instance, E. coli cells in environments with slightly different pH concentrations can show a range of responses (phenotype) – even though they started genetically identical (genotype).
-Full pilot grant story coming soon.
+Full pilot grant story here.

 Assistant professor Nicole Creanza will work with associate professor Jada Benn Torres to study creole word lists along with unique pronunciations and how they relate to African ancestry of populations in the Caribbean.
 Much of the data have already been collected, so analyzing those data and publishing the results are top priorities.
 Check out Creanza’s work on sexual selection of song birds here.